robinsones/dsp/class_lectures/week08-fletcher2/04-fletcher_work/README.md

 Presentations are tomorrow!

-Tomorrow you have three minutes (strict) to present, followed by Q&A!
+Tomorrow you have four minutes (strict) to present, followed by Q&A!

 Get your time from standing up to presenting under ten seconds!